hschneid/xfvrp/README.md

 As a general purpose solver, XFVRP is not fully compatable with single problem solvers.
 But even though it can prove its relevance by [benchmarks](BENCHMARKS.md).

 ## Change log
+### 11.4.0
+- Add more multi-compartment constraints
+  - Considering more than 3 compartments (no limitation)
+  - Vehicle capacity can be defined separately per compartment for PICKUP, DELIVERY or MIXED.
+  - Replenishment nodes must not replenish (reset capacity) for every compartment.
+- Add instance checks for MDVRPTW (of Vidal et al.)
+- Internal restructuring to reduce complexity for data-import classes

 ### 11.3.0
 - Drastically increased performance for some neighborhood searches by changing to route-based change operators and improved result sorting
   - Single node Move and Segment Move
   - Single node Swap and Segment Swap
   - Segment Exchange (Swap & move)
 - Removed obsolete giant-route based neighborhoods, which are replaced by route-based neighborhoods

 ### 11.2.0